reinhart1010/nix/docs/en/common/consul.md

 # consul

 Distributed key-value store with health checking and service discovery.
-Some subcommands such as `consul kv` have their own usage documentation.
+Some subcommands such as `kv` have their own usage documentation.
 More information: <https://www.consul.io/commands>.

 - Display help: